anan44/it-starts-with-clojure/materials/3-first-project/1-minimum-viable-product.md

 It is definitely the most important step towards becoming an actual Clojurist.

 **This pattern of writing and testing our functions is something you should always do when writing Clojure.**

 Always keep your REPL open and ready.
-Later on in this book we wont explicitly tell you to try out the functions we do, but you should do so anyway.
+Later on in this book we won't explicitly tell you to try out the functions we do, but you should do so anyway.
 Build up the habit of doing so.
 Not only will it help you to understand what we are doing,